 Bonus demonstration 2 (optional)

-The second of the two bonus award prize fund pockets will be awardable to competitors who, in addition to the mandatory mission described above, successfully demonstrate under-ice transmission of position and environmental data onto WIS/ GTS operational networks.
+The second of the two bonus award prize fund pockets will be awardable to competitors who, in addition to the main mission described above, successfully demonstrate under-ice transmission of position and environmental data onto WIS/ GTS operational networks.
 Such transmissions should:

 be demonstrated at least 3 times during the mission run and take place via an ice-based relay station (such as an ice-tethered platform equipped with underwater communication, GPS and satellite communications to transmit data onto WMO operational networks).
 As this is to be demonstrated as part of the main mission, the AUV must likewise be located inward from the 80% sea ice edge (see definition in “Main Mission – requirement (d) above) at the time of transmission.